 Online applications are accepted until 4:00 p.m.
-CT on the last Friday of the month prior to an exam month each quarter.
+CT on the Wednesday prior to an exam date for the month.
 The number of applicants will determine the number of days exams are held during an exam month.
 A position posting does not always signify that a vacancy exists.

-Deputy Sheriff or Corrections Officer (C. O.) applicants may not test for the same position again until the same quarter or a later quarter in the following year after they last tested.
+Deputy Sheriff or Jail Deputy applicants may not test for the same position again until the same quarter or a later quarter in the following year after they last tested.
 Applicants who pass an exam may remain on the eligibility list for that position for up to one year unless otherwise disqualified.
 Admin/Clerical/Support Services applicants may apply to retest for the position each time a new exam is held and may stay on the eligibility list until the results of the next test are certified by the LEPB.

 In order to process applications of those who pass an examination, applicants will complete the following two documents at the time of testing:

 - An Applicant Statement and Authorization to Release Information form, will be completed in front of the Notary Public at the test site, who witnesses your signature and attaches his/her notary seal to it at the time of testing.

 - A Background Investigation Authorization form, which requires a list of your past seven years of residences.
 Be prepared to list your previous addresses prior to the exam.